DagaBhai/tracking-website/README.markdown

 # Social Pulse

 ## Overview
 Social Pulse is an AI-powered web application designed to address the challenge faced by brand teams in tracking real-time content from influencers and competitors across multiple platforms.
-By monitoring a curated list of verified YouTube, Instagram, and LinkedIn accounts, Social Pulse summarizes recent content, identifies trends, and delivers actionable insights through a trend brief generated when the user clicks the "Summarize" button.
+By monitoring a curated list of verified YouTube, Instagram accounts, Social Pulse summarizes recent content, identifies trends, and delivers actionable insights through a trend brief generated when the user clicks the "Summarize" button.

 ## Features
 - **Account Verification**: Validates and curates a list of verified influencer and competitor accounts on YouTube, Instagram, and LinkedIn.